-The Water, plumbing and bathroom fittings

-Repair category 1

-Notes No significant defects noted.
+F Water, plumbing and bathroom fittings Repair category 2 Notes Further updating of bathroom fittings could be considered to personal preference.
+It appears some sections of the system have been run dry at present.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair category 2 Notes The heating system appears largely of age.
-Further checks to the system should be made prior ro the resumption of use.
+Heating and hot water Repair category 2 Notes The heating system appears of considerable age.
+Further checks should be made with regards to any service records.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.